Organising a street party

 Key considerations and actions

-• carry out a risk assessment.
-This must be completed for every event and needs to be specific to the type of event you are hosting.
-Further information on how to conduct a risk assessment can be found here: Managing risks and risk assessment at work - Overview -HSE
+- carry out a risk assessment - this must be completed for every event and needs to be specific to the type of event you are hosting - find out more about how to conduct a risk assessment.

-• think about capacity.
-Make sure there is enough space for everyone to follow any social distancing rules that apply at the time across the event space
+- think about capacity - make sure there is enough space for everyone across the event space

 Martyn’s Law